-- B. Temporary assignments out-of-class shall be recorded only in full-shift units.
-A unit member working out-of-class for four (4) hours in an eight (8) hour shift or five (5) hours in a ten (10) hour shift or more in a given shift shall be credited with working out-of-class for the entire shift.
-No out-of-class credit shall be given for out-of-class work of less than four (4) or five (5) hours in any given shift. - C. To qualify for out-of-class pay, a unit member must be assuming substantially the full range of duties and responsibilities of the higher level position.
-Out-of-class pay is not authorized, for example, if the organization of a work unit is such that each unit member carries on his normal duties during the temporary absence of a supervisor, without a need for the direction which the supervisor would provide on a longer term basis.
-However, eligibility for out-of-class compensation shall take place when an employee becomes responsible on a regular basis, for the full range of duties normally assigned to the higher class. - D. Time worked in a higher class shall not earn credits toward the completion of probationary requirements in the higher class.
+B. Temporary assignments out-of-class shall be recorded only in full-shift units.
+A unit employee working out-of-class for 4 hours in an 8 hour shift or 5 hours in a 10 hour shift or more in a given shift shall be credited with working out-of-class for the entire shift.
+No out-of-class credit shall be given for out-of-class work of less than 4 or 5 hours in any given shift.

-- E. A unit member who has qualified under these provisions shall be compensated at the minimum rate established for the higher class for each completed work shift served in the higher class.
-In the event of overlapping unit salary ranges, a minimum one-step differential shall be paid for out-of-class assignments into unit classifications.
-The higher rate of pay shall be used in computing overtime when authorized overtime is served in out-of-class work assignments; the overtime rate shall be the rate established by the overtime regulations that apply to the higher rank. - F. The City shall endeavor to be equitable in the distribution of out-of-class assignments amongst qualified unit members. - G. The City shall not make out-of-class assignments pursuant to this Article in an arbitrary and capricious manner.
+- C. To qualify for out-of-class pay, a unit employee must be assuming substantially the full range of duties and responsibilities of the higher level position.
+Out-of-class pay is not authorized, for example, if the organization of a work unit is such that each unit employee carries on his normal duties during the temporary absence of a supervisor, without a need for the direction which the supervisor would provide on a longer term basis.
+However, eligibility for out-of-class compensation shall take place when an employee becomes responsible on a regular basis, for the full range of duties normally assigned to the higher class. - D. Time worked in a higher class shall not earn credits toward the completion of probationary requirements in the higher class. - E. A unit employee who has qualified under these provisions shall be compensated at the minimum rate established for the higher class for each completed work shift served in the higher class.
+In the event of overlapping unit salary ranges, a minimum onestep differential shall be paid for out-of-class assignments into unit classifications.
+The higher rate of pay shall be used in computing overtime when authorized overtime is served in out-of-class work assignments; the overtime rate shall be the rate established by the overtime regulations that apply to the higher rank. - F. The City shall endeavor to be equitable in the distribution of out-of-class assignments amongst qualified unit employees. - G. The City shall not make out-of-class assignments pursuant to this Article in an arbitrary and capricious manner.

-Section 3-4.
+Section 3-6.
 Pesticide Applicator Differential

-Licensed Pesticide Applicators shall receive fifty cents (\$.50) in addition to their base hourly rate for each hour engaged in assigned and authorized activities when applying, mixing, or managing herbicide or pesticides.
+Licensed Pesticide Applicators shall receive \$1.00 in addition to their base hourly rate for each hour engaged in assigned and authorized activities when applying, mixing, or managing herbicide or pesticides.
 This compensation includes any preparation and maintenance of application equipment.

-Section 3-5.
+Section 3-7.
 Shift Differential Pay

-Unit members shall receive fifty cents (\$.50) per hour in addition to their hourly rate of pay when working a night shift which ends at or after 9:00 p.m. and before midnight, and seventy-five cents (\$.75) per hour in addition to their hourly rate of pay when working a night shift which includes work during the period after midnight to 3:30 a.m.
+Unit employees shall receive \$1.00 per hour in addition to their hourly rate of pay when working a night shift which ends at or after 9:00 p.m. and before midnight, and \$1.50 per hour in addition to their hourly rate of pay when working a night shift which includes work during the period after midnight to 3:30 a.m.